Vedinsoh/discord-role-linker/README.md

 # Discord Role Linker
 A powerful library to easily manage your Discord linked roles!
+- Supports full Discord OAuth2 authorization flow
+- Support for persistently storing the access tokens in the database of your choice
+- Built with modularity in mind, so you can easily extend it to your needs

 [![NPM](https://nodei.co/npm/discord-role-linker.png?compact=true)](https://nodei.co/npm/discord-role-linker/)

 ## Basic usage
 ### Create your Discord application
 - Create a new application on the [Discord Developer Portal](https://discord.com/developers/applications)
-- Create a new bot and copy the bot token
+- Go to the **Bot** tab, create a new bot and copy the bot token (click on **Reset Token** button)
 - Go to the **General Information** tab and set the following: `http://localhost:3000/linked-role` in the **Linked roles verification URL** field
 - Go to the **OAuth2** tab and add the following URI in the **Redirects** section: `http://localhost:3000/auth-callback`
 - On the same page, copy your **Client Secret**, above the Redirects section